peterholak/mogul/README.md

 Too tired to write a proper README right now, stay tuned.

-Here's a gif of fiddling around with the live reload (sped up, I don't type that fast).
+Here's a gif of fiddling around with the live reload (sped up 50%, I don't type that fast, real-time refresh delay is about a second).

 ![livereload](https://imgur.com/6a9df6J.gif)